Opening a CD for a Child

 Yes, you can open a CD for a child.
 These low-risk vehicles are an excellent way to save over short to intermediate periods of time.
 They exhibit no volatility and offer guaranteed rates of interest, assuming deposited funds are left on deposit for a specified term —usually between one month and five years.

-If your child has some money to invest (gifted or otherwise), you can open a custodial account for them and add a CD to it.
+If your child has some money to invest (gifted or earned), you can open a custodial account for them and add a CD to it.
 When your child reaches adulthood, they will become the legal owner of the asset.

 Laws on Custodial Accounts